dpdiamante/practices/README.md

 > Go placidly amidst the noise and haste
 > , and remember what peace there may be in silence.

-> The boy stood on the burning deck, whence all but he had left.
+> The boy stood on the burning deck, whence all but he had left. <br/> The flames that lit the battle's wreck, shone round him o'er the dead.